Paedophiles who download indecent images of children should get tougher sentences, the Solicitor General has said.

 Official figures show that last year 2,528 individuals were sentenced at Crown Courts in England and Wales for the offence of “taking, permitting to be taken or making, distributing or publishing indecent photographs or pseudo photographs of children”.

-Of those, a quarter were jailed, nearly half received a suspended sentence, and one in five was sentenced to a community penalty.
+Of those, a quarter were jailed, nearly half received a suspended sentence, and one in five were sentenced to a community penalty.

 Mr Buckland’s remarks appear to be at odds with the position of the country’s most senior child protection police officer.